-The program focuses on an advanced clinical reasoning model with emphasis on a very thorough examination and careful observation of the outcomes of physical therapy intervention.
+The program focuses on an advanced clinical reasoning model with emphasis on a thorough examination and careful observation of the outcomes of physical therapy intervention.
+The 18-month training program is designed to prepare experienced physical therapists to be clinical experts in the management of neuromusculoskeletal conditions from through evidence-based evaluation and treatment.

-The curriculum includes a comprehensive array of clinically relevant topics.
-These include anatomy, biomechanics, neuroscience, differential diagnosis, physiology of pain, radiology, pharmacology, neurosurgery and orthopaedic surgery aspects of musculoskeletal problems, research design, statistics, and critical review of the literature.
+The 18-month program includes a comprehensive array of clinically relevant topics.
+These include anatomy, biomechanics, differential diagnosis, radiology, pharmacology, pathophysiology, research design and statistics, and critical review of the literature.
 Classes in anatomy and biomechanics are coordinated with the manual physical therapy instruction for a body region learning approach.
-The fellows have their own cadaver at the U.S. Army Medical Department Center and School anatomy lab under the direct supervision and instruction of the Professor of Anatomy.
-Dissection emphasizes areas not usually visualized in physical therapy school and is guided by articles from the peer-reviewed literature.
-Physiology is not a reiteration of previous course work.
-Instead, it focuses on the physiology of pain, aging, tissue-specific effects of rehabilitation, and other clinically pertinent topics.
-Didactic classes are taught by physical therapists with doctoral degrees and are board-certified clinical specialists through the APTA.
-The BAMC medical staff also teaches courses.
-Clinical instruction emphasizes a very thorough evaluation, an intervention-and-reassess model, and a rapid return to functional activities.
+Didactic classes are taught by physical therapists with post-professional doctoral degrees that are also board-certified clinical specialists through the APTA, as well as BAMC medical staff.
+Clinical instruction emphasizes a thorough evaluation, an intervention-and-reassess model, and rapid return to functional activities.

 Graduates have the foundation to rapidly assimilate manual therapy techniques and treatment philosophies of various origins.
 A publishable research project is a requirement of the fellowship.